nchp89/nchp89.github.io/_posts/2024-04-19-clifton-top5.md

 - Intentionally set aside regular time for solitude and reflection.
 - Experiment with new ways of working and living.
 Avoid dull, pointless routine.
-- Beware overthinking, indecisiveness, and negativity.
+- Beware overthinking, indecision, and negativity.
+Seek clarity and conviction.
 - Reward yourself for desirable behavior.
-- Have a big imagination, but stay grounded in reality.
+- Imagine big, but stay grounded in reality.

 #### Work

 - Make room to explore potential solutions before committing to one.
 - Look for existing things to improve upon and concrete problems to solve.
-- Remember your love for learning and building new things.
+- Remember your love for learning and building things.
 - Be very picky about taking on new projects.
 Carefully examine your "why."
 - Try your very best, but be adaptable and humorous in times of adversity.